offworld-projects/offworld-gym/docs/installation.rst

 Installation
 ============

 The installation was tested on: Ubuntu 16.04.6.
-Following these steps will prepare you for running both the Real and the Sim versions of the OffWorld Gym.
-You will be able to use Python 3 with this environemt.
+Following these steps will prepare you for running both the Real and the Sim versions of OffWorld Gym.
+You must use **Python 3** with this environemt, Python 2 is not supported.

 Pre-requisites
 --------------